doctrine/DoctrineBundle/Resources/doc/middlewares.rst

         }
     }

-That's all !
+That's all!
 Connection with the root user is not possible anymore.
 Note that ``connect`` is not the only method you can decorate in a ``Connection``.
 But thanks to the ``AbstractDriverMiddleware`` default implementation, you only need to decorate the methods for which you want to add some logic.